 - Sixth Annual Conference on Corporate Social Responsibility, Sustainability, Ethics and Corporate Governance - Abu Dhabi, UAE - 'Comply or explain: a sociological perspective'.
 This international gathering provides a special environment in which scholars congregate to share ideas and evidence from their research to advance this important field.
-Prof. Perkins's contribution, to help set the theoretical scene for two days of debate, is to unpack a quarter-century of corporate governance regulation - with a particular focus on executive incentive and reward - inviting participants to reflect on ways in which forms of institutional power have been brought to bear to shape the agenda - and likely outcomes - of regulation.
+Prof. Perkins's contribution, to help set the theoretical scene for two days of debate, is to unpack a quarter-century of corporate governance regulation with a particular focus on executive incentive and reward.
+He invites participants to reflect on ways in which forms of institutional power have been brought to bear to shape the agenda and likely outcomes of regulation.
 Not always in ways commanding assent among a wider stakeholding community.

 From over 100 publications overall, the list since 2016 includes:

 - Jones, S. and Perkins S. J. (4th edition, 2020) Reward Management: Alternatives, Consequences and Contexts.
 London: Kogan Page.

 - Perkins, S. J. (2019, editor) The Routledge Companion to Reward Management.
 London: Routledge.